GrapheneOS/hardened_malloc/README.md

 independently arenas, with the internal locking within arenas further divided up per size class.

-This project currently aims to support Android, musl and glibc.
+This project currently supports Bionic (Android), musl and glibc.
 It may support other non-Linux operating systems in the future.
-For Android and musl, there will be custom integration and other hardening features.
+For Android, there's custom integration and other hardening features which is also planned for musl in the future.
 The glibc support will be limited to replacing the malloc implementation because musl is a much more robust and cleaner base to build on and can cover the same use cases.

 This allocator is intended as a successor to a previous implementation based on extending OpenBSD malloc with various additional security features.
 It's still